 However, everything changed in 2021 when Bill C-218 was passed.
 Bill C-218 was an act to amend the Canadian criminal code, removing the prohibition on betting on single-game outcomes.
 Instead of a federally illegal institution, once this bill was passed in August 2021, the control over sports betting was immediately passed to provincial governments.

 The response was swift, as many of the governments implemented single-game sports betting on their lottery-controlled platforms, like Mise-O-Jeu in Quebec.
-Mise-O-Jeu takes single-game bets for bettors now, and bettors can find spreads, Moneyline bets, and more on the sportsbook.
+Mise-O-Jeu takes single-game bets for bettors now, and bettors can find spreads, moneyline bets, and more on the sportsbook.
 However, this is not the endgame that most have in mind for sports betting, as a government monopoly means less competitive odds and options for bettors.

 The endgame that people have in mind for many Canadian provinces looks a lot like what is happening in Ontario right now.
 When sports betting was legalized, Ontario built the framework to tap into the industry’s potential by creating a provincial regulatory body called iGaming Ontario.
 This regulatory body can license sportsbooks, giving them the ability to operate and advertise within Ontario.